Pastoral Care and Other Services

 The Meeting has no paid minister; so counseling and assistance of other sorts for members and other persons is not available on a "walk-in" basis as it is in most churches.
 Friends often speak to others privately at the Meeting or ask the Ministry and Worship or Membership Committees to select a confidential clearness committee to help the Friend discern God's will in a given matter.
 The Personal Aid Committee endeavors to help Friends who are experiencing personal or other difficulties, always entirely confidentially.

 Religious Education, Social Outreach, Fellowship and Other Activities

 Membership in the Meeting reflects a long-term commitment to the Meeting organization and to Friends' principles, and is accomplished after application by letter to the Membership Committee and approval by the whole Meeting.
-(A separate information sheet describes this in detail.)
+(See the Membership Committee website for more information.)
 Members and attenders participate together in virtually all aspects of Meeting life except certain organizational positions.